The Caretaker has the right and responsibility to interpret and enforce all policies and procedures.

 The Caretaker is the overseer of all Cemetery Deeds, Transfers, grave sales and any attendant paper and computer records required.

-Only employees of Maple Leaf Cemetery are allowed to trim or prune shrubs and/or trees within the cemetery.
+Only employees of Maple Leaf Cemetery are to trim or prune shrubs and/or trees within the cemetery.

-Only employees of Maple Leaf Cemetery are allowed to plant flowers, shrubs, or trees.
+Only employees of Maple Leaf Cemetery are to plant flowers, shrubs, or trees.
 No flowers, shrubs, or trees are to be planted on individual graves.

 Within Maple Leaf Cemetery there are two designations of graves, a full burial grave and a cremation burial grave.
 On a full burial grave the following will be allowed: the burial of one human remains in a casket with liner, or the one human remains in a casket with liner and up to two cremated remains with liners, or up to three cremated remains with liners with no human casketed remains.
 On a cremation grave, burial of up to two cremated remains with liners are allowed.

 All caskets interred in Maple Leaf Cemetery must be placed in a cement burial liner, or a burial vault.
+Green burials are now offered by arrangement with the Caretaker.

 All urns interred in Maple Leaf Cemetery must be placed in a separate urn liner or urn vault.
 If the urn is constructed as an urn vault, the Caretaker has the authority to waive this requirement.